smwu/baysc/README.md

 regr_coefs <- get_regr_coefs(res = res_swolca_adjust, ci_level = 0.95, digits = 2)
 plot_regr_coefs(regr_coefs = regr_coefs, res = res_swolca_adjust)
 ```

-When running the variance adjustment, the following warning messages may appear: *"the number of chains is less than 1; sampling not done"* and *"In mrbweights(design\$cluster, design\$strata, design\$fpc, ...) : Design is sampled with replacement: only first stage used."* These messages do not pose an issue to the statistical validity of the methods and can be ignored.

 <div id='id-section6'/>